artsandmetaphysics/goodlifeodyssey/wip/ancient-egypt.md

 8. Third Intermediate Period (1075--656), Dynasties 21--25
 9. Late Period (664--332), Dynasties 26--31
 10. Hellenistic Period (332--30), Dynasties 32--33

+## Hieroglyphic

+Egyptian writing first appeared shortly before 3200 BCE.
+Throughout it's long history it changed a great deal and also had geographical dialects.
+Hieroglphic is a means of writing the Egyptian language; it was normally used for more permanent writing.
+A cursive script, known as hieratic, was used for nearly as long as hieroglphic as a form of everyday writing.
+Each hieratic sign has a hieroglphyic counterpart, although the relationship is not always clear.

+There are about 500 basic signs.

 ## Wisdom Literature